Lawsuit: Illinois guard shot by police had on security hat

-CHICAGO (AP) — A lawyer says a police officer fatally shot an armed guard who was wearing a hat with “security” emblazoned across the front and holding a man down following a shooting inside a suburban Chicago bar.
+CHICAGO (AP) — A police officer fatally shot an armed security guard who was wearing a hat with “security” emblazoned across the front and holding a man down following a shooting inside the suburban Chicago bar where the guard worked, says an attorney for the guard’s family who filed a federal lawsuit.

-Attorney Gregory Kulis, who represents the family of 26-year-old Jemel Roberson, filed a federal civil rights lawsuit seeking more than $1 million.
-He says Roberson, who worked at the bar, was dressed in black but wearing the “security” hat.
+Jemel Roberson, 26, was pronounced dead shortly after being taken to a hospital early Sunday following the shooting at Manny’s Blue Room in Robbins, just south of Chicago.
+Four other people were shot and wounded, including a man who authorities believe fired a gun before officers arrived, Cook County sheriff’s spokeswoman Sophia Ansari said.

-Kulis says Roberson was holding down another man outside Manny’s Blue Room in Robbins when the officer arrived and shot him.
+When police arrived at the scene, Roberson was holding “somebody on the ground with his knee in his back, with his gun in his back,” witness Adam Harris told WGN-TV.

 Most Read Nation & World Stories